01-edu/public/subjects/convertbase/README.md

 ### Instructions

-Write a function that returns the conversion of a `string` number from one `string` baseFrom to one `string` baseTo.
+Write a function that receives three arguments:
+- `nbr`: A string representing a numberic value in a [base](https://simple.wikipedia.org/wiki/Base_(mathematics)).
+- `baseFrom`: A string representing the base `nbr` it's using.
+- `baseTo`: A string representing the base `nbr` should be represented in the returned value.

 Only valid bases will be tested.